Tag Archives: Life in Outer Space

 The Extraterrestrial Delima

-, we are probably the only planet that has species that look exactly like us humans.
+But we are probably the only planet that has species that look exactly like us.
 The aliens would have to live under the same environmental conditions that exist on this planet.
-If there is just a .001% difference on their planet as there is no Earth, our alien friends could look much different.
+If there is just a .001% difference on their planet as there is on Earth, our alien friends could look much different.

 That’s because all living things on Earth have physically adapted to this planet’s environment; such as adapting to the atmosphere, which is 78 percent nitrogen and 21 percent oxygen, as well as adjusting to the planet’s range of temperatures and seasons.
 The result is that we are a species that consists of two ears, two eyes, two lungs, and a bunch of other organs that keep us alive through these earthly conditions.